 Getting older can come with lots of challenges.
 Health can begin to fail, loneliness can set in and financial worries can grow.
 All too often, quality of life begins to deteriorate.

-From keep fit classes to beauty treatments, from lectures to workshops, Click’s members keep a busy and active social diary.
 For those wanting to be creative and earn some money, Click’s SAVI programme employs them to create craft kits, tablecloths and tapestries which are sold throughout the wider community.
 Participants receive a salary, companionship and a feeling of empowerment.

 Holocaust Survivors have their own meeting place at CLICK called Café Europa where they feel at complete ease amongst others who’ve shared similar experiences.